Va. governor: I'm not in racist photo, won't resign

 RICHMOND, Va.

 Virginia’s governor on Saturday vowed to remain in office despite widespread calls for his resignation after a racist photo surfaced on a school yearbook page.
-His refusal to step down could signal a potentially long and bruising fight between Northam and his former supporters.
+His refusal to step down could signal a potentially long and bruising fight between Ralph Northam and his former supporters.

 Northam said at a news conference he had prematurely apologized for appearing in what he called a “horrific” picture of a person in blackface and another wearing a Ku Klux Klan outfit.
 The photo appeared on Northam’s profile page in his 1984 medical school yearbook.